moosetechnology/moosetechnology.github.io/_drafts/2024-04-01-transformation-first.md

 		  yourself
 ```

-This class will contain our entire code as it will be pretty short, but of course when working on more important transformations dividing the logic of our tool will help to make it more understandable and maintainable.
+This class will contain our entire code manipulation logic.
+It will be pretty short, but of course when working on more important transformations dividing the logic of our tool will help to make it more understandable and maintainable.

-In any case, we will start with a basic Famix query, in order to find the three `logError` methods, which will allow us to easily find their invocations :
+In any case, we will start with a basic Famix query, in order to find all the implementation of `logError` methods, which will later allow us to easily find their invocations :
 ```smalltalk
 fetchLogErrorMethods